-Method of Recruitment and Appointment or Election of Governors
+Method of Recruitment and Appointment or Election of Trustees

-The Articles of Association states that the following Governors may be appointed:
+The Articles of Association states that the following Trustees may be appointed:

-- Up to five governors appointed by the members
+- Up to five Trustees appointed by the members

-- Up to three academy governors
+- Up to three academy trustees

-- A minimum of two Parent Governors
+- A minimum of two Parent Trustees

 - The Chief Executive Officer

-There are two staff Governors at each Academy whose appointments are decided by a vote of the members of staff of the Academy.
-The appointment of the Parent Governors is determined by means of election.
-Except for the Principal, Governors are subject to retirement after 4 years of service but are eligible for re-appointment or re-election at the meeting at which they retire.
+There are two staff Trustees at each Academy whose appointments are decided by a vote of the members of staff of the Academy.
+The appointment of the Parent Trustees is determined by means of election.
+Except for the Principal, Trustees are subject to retirement after 4 years of service but are eligible for re-appointment or re-election at the meeting at which they retire.

-Policies and Procedures Adopted for the Induction and Training of Governors
+Policies and Procedures Adopted for the Induction and Training of Trustees

-Training and induction provided for new Governors will depend on their existing experience.
-Our Governors are given the opportunity to attend training sessions at any time during the year.
+Training and induction provided for new Trustees will depend on their existing experience.
+Our Trustees are given the opportunity to attend training sessions at any time during the year.
 Where necessary induction will provide training on charity, educational, legal and financial matters.
-All Governors of Sidney Stringer Academy attended a training session in September 2010 ran by the Specialist Schools & Academies Trust on the legal framework and the role and responsibilities of being an Academy Governor.

-Following the formation of the Multi Academy Trust and new Governors being in place, a new training programme took place in September 2016 ran by Browne Jacobson solicitors and education advisors.
-All new governors are now encouraged to attend a new governors course ran the National College of School Leadership.
-In addition, each year all Governors are offered updates on relevant issues and changes in legislation.
-The topics covered are regularly reviewed to ensure that Governors are kept as up to date as possible.
+Following the formation of the Multi Academy Trust and new Trustees being in place, a new training programme took place in September 2016 ran by Browne Jacobson solicitors and education advisors.
+All new trustees are now encouraged to attend a new trustees course ran the National College of School Leadership.
+In addition, each year all Trustees are offered updates on relevant issues and changes in legislation.
+The topics covered are regularly reviewed to ensure that Trustees are kept as up to date as possible.